You need to see DPS gear in action. Get a live demo with our engineers.

 T/Mon combines the active alarms from this list into a "standing alarm" window.
 The standing alarm window is a quick, clear way to get a picture of where your attention should be.
 You can still acknowledge the change of state events.
 However, the only way to get something off the standing alarm list is to fix the problem.

 When the problem is addressed and the T/Mon sees a "clear" message, it will remove the alarm from the standing list automatically.
 This allows operators to see exactly which alarms require attention at any given time.
 The value of the standing alarm view stands out during shift changes or when you return to your management console after being distracted.

 The standing alarm list is a great way to get your bearings, saving you both time and money, and ensures high system up-time.
 It allows you to see up-front which alarms need attention and to act quickly based on the results.T/Mon Monitors More than SNMP

-While simple SNMP manager application software can be utilized to monitor a network, there are much more effective options for real-world network monitoring.
-If you just have a few devices in an office environment, any old SNMP manager software download will probably work.
-If you work for a telco, utility, railway, government, etc., it's time to get serious and deploy a dedicated monitoring appliance with a proven track record.
+While you can utilize a basic SNMP manager application as a network monitoring system, better real-world network monitoring exists.
+If you just have a few devices in an office environment, any SNMP manager software download will probably work.
+However, if you work for a telco, utility, railway, government, etc., then it's time to get serious and deploy a dedicated monitoring appliance with a proven track record.

 With T/Mon, alarm notifications can be sent automatically through SMS or email.
 This is great for in-the-field notifications.
 When you can get notifications on your phone without returning to the office, you dramatically boost your efficiency.